AnsonX10/MIULevelCreationKit/README.md

 <a name="firstlevel"/>
 # **Your First Custom Level**

 Now that we’ve checked out the example scene we can try making our own version of Learning to Roll.
-First we create a new scene by pressing Ctrl+N or selecting *File > New Scene*.
+First, we create a new scene by pressing Ctrl+N or selecting *File > New Scene*.

 You should now have a blank scene with a *Directional Light*, and a *Main Camera*.
-First we want to set up the base scene so it’s ready to build upon.
+First, we want to set up the base scene so it’s ready to build upon.
 To do this, we want to open up the *Level Kit Window* which can be done by selecting *Marble It Up > Level Kit Window*.
 This will open up a new Unity Panel that should have a single button: *Setup Lighting*.
 Pressing this should reward you with a change in Skybox and a modified Scene Hierarchy where the Directional Light has been renamed to "Sun" and been moved into the Static/Lighting group.
 You can read more about picking a skybox in the Skybox section of this document.

 Let’s add the base Learning to Roll level mesh so we can get started with Static Meshes.
 In the Project Window, navigate to *Assets/MIU/Internal/Meshes* and drag the LearningToRoll mesh into the Scene Hierarchy.
 Your scene view should now look like this:

 ![image alt text](ReadmeImages/image_5.png)

 In the Scene Hierarchy open up the Learning to Roll object and you will find 6 objects that correspond to different sections of the level mesh.
-In the Inspector Window you should see a Mesh Renderer on each one of these objects.
+In the Inspector Window, you should see a Mesh Renderer on each one of these objects.

 Select **Cube (6)** and Open up the *Mesh Renderer* component by clicking on the arrow on the left side and you should see a list of Materials (open it up if closed by clicking on the arrow).
 You should see 3 Materials listed: *Tile01-AA*, *Fill01-C Local*, and *Edge C*.
 Material links are based on name, so these would work, but we have some sample materials to use that have actual graphics and are easier to work with.